phthom/IBMCloudPrivate/1-ICPInstallationLab.md

 ###  Task A8 - Choose a hostname

-Change the hostname of leave the default (UBUNTU)
+Change the hostname of leave the default (ubuntu)

 ![Change the hostname](./images/Hostname.png)